FAQ

 How do I pass arrays/structs to functions?

 By pointer.
-R65 does not support pass-by-value for composite types — they would need to be copied onto the stack, which is expensive and limited (the 65816 stack is 256 bytes in practice).
+R65 does not support pass-by-value or Rust pass-by reference for composite types so they would need to be copied onto the stack, which is expensive and limited (the stack is only 256 in some instances).

 fn clear_buffer(buf: far *u8, len @ X: u16) {